Alfresco/alfresco-build-tools/docs/README.md

 #### Option to skip tests for maven-build-and-tag

-There is a possibility to skip unit and integration tests during build for an open PR.
+There is a possibility to skip Unit and Integration Tests during build for an open PR.
 In order to use it specify `skip-tests-label` input (or use default `skip-tests`).
-Create a PR with the `skip-tests-label` label.
+Create a PR with the `skip-tests` label.
 A PR should not be merged if tests are skpped.

-Sample usage to prevent merging when tests are skipped
+Sample usage to prevent merging when tests are skipped:

 ```yaml
   - name: Set status check